brepowell/icesat-data-visualization/README.md

 <img src="\practice_plotting\satellite_track_2008_02_22_16_animation.gif" width = "400">

-icesat2_data_practice_visualization.py is where I first queried the NASA satellite, icesat-2.
+icesat2_data_practice_visualization.py is where I first queried NASA satellite ICESat-2.
 That part of the project is on hiatus as other parts of the project have taken priority.